Back to Blog

 As the UK continues to chart its own course outside of the EU, companies and investment firms must be more vigilant than ever when it comes to ensuring that they meet their legal obligations.
 This is especially the case for those companies who are listed in both the UK and on markets domiciled in EEA Member States – a situation which is likely to give rise to a dual reporting obligation.

-The legislation that regulates market abuse and reporting is complex and ever-evolving and the penalties for getting it wrong have become increasingly severe post-Brexit. eflow’s TZ compliance software makes it easy to keep up with trade surveillance, transaction reporting, and regulatory disclosures – lightening the load and keeping firms compliant.
+The legislation that regulates market abuse and reporting is complex and ever-evolving and the penalties for getting it wrong have become increasingly severe post-Brexit. eflow’s TZTS Trade Surveillance system has been designed specifically to lighten the regulatory load and keep firms compliant.

-For more information on how your firm can keep pace with its compliance obligations, book a demo below or contact eflow today.
+For more information on how your firm can keep pace with its compliance, contact eflow today.

 *This article is provided for informational purposes only and should not be relied upon as a legal or financial advice.
 Its contents are current at the date of publication and do no not necessarily reflect the present state of the law.